 Want to know how to pick the perfect avocado?
 We’ve got a guide for that.

 Boost your metabolism with antioxidant-rich green tea.
 A low-caffeine alternative to coffee that's loaded with nutrients, green tea’s benefits include increased brain function, curbed cravings, and improved mood, in addition to its natural fat-burning potential.
 Green tea has also been proven to reduce free radicals in the body and lower the risk of cancer.

-Have a few glasses each day (four cups is enough to boost metabolism) or try a few of our favorite easy matcha recipes.
+Have a few glasses each day (four cups is enough to boost metabolism) or try it as a matcha latte.
 The potent green tea powder is grown in the shade, reducing photosynthesis and boosting amino acid levels in the plant.
 A ceremonial Asian tea, the superfood matcha packs a potent amount of catechins, powerful antioxidants that naturally detox the body.

 Lean meats have a high thermogenic effect on the body.
 In fact, 30% of the calories in lean meats are burned up during digestion.
 Red meat provides essential proteins for building muscle and bone.
 It also contains immune-boosting zinc and plenty of B12.
 Bison meat ranks among the highest-quality meats you can consume.
 Rich in amino acids and CLA (conjugated linoleic acid), bison also contains 35% more protein and less than half of the fat and cholesterol of beef.